ucdavis/ecs132/Hwk/Hwk1.md

 for the rest.

-Write a function **ExactAnalysis()** (no arguments) that returns the above quantities as a 6-element vector, for the following setting:
+Write a function **ExactAnalysis()** (no arguments) that returns the above quantities as a 10-element vector, for the following setting:

-* i = 5
+* m = 5

 * p = (0.5,0.5)

-* v = 3

 * k = 1